 - Charitable remainder unitrusts (CRUT): While the trust creator is alive, a CRUT distributes a fixed percentage of the value of its assets to the trust creator or to a noncharitable beneficiary.
 After death or a preset period of time, the remaining CRUT assets are distributed to charity.

 - Charitable remainder annuity trust (CRAT): Cash, securities, real property or other assets are transferred into a trust that pays the trust holder income at a set percentage for life or a preset number of years.
 Upon termination of the trust, the remaining assets are distributed to the charity.

-Contact Our New Mexico and Arizona Estate Planning Attorneys
+Contact Our Arizona Estate Planning Attorneys

 Contact us to arrange a consultation with an experienced trust attorney today.
 Our offices are located in Phoenix, Tucson, and communities throughout Arizona.